 - Remove from heat and scrape into a medium oven-safe baking dish.

 - Add the drained chickpeas, capers, salt and pepper and fresh thyme.
 Pour the remaining olive oil over the mixture.
 Stir gently to combine.
-Cover with foil and bake for 30 to 40 minutes, until the mixture is bubbling and the chickpeas are even more soft.
+Cover with foil and bake for 30 to 40 minutes, until the mixture is bubbling and the chickpeas are even more soft. return to the oven, uncovered, for another 10-12 minutes for even softer beans and veggies.

 - Remove form the oven Remove the foil.
 Add crumbled feta and smoky paprika.
 Allow to cool for 15 minutes before serving.